nodejscn/node-api-cn/n-api/working_with_javascript_functions.md

 * Get the arguments passed into the callback.
 * Return a `napi_value` back from the callback.

-Additionally, N-API provides a set of functions which allow calling JavaScript functions from native code.
+Additionally, Node-API provides a set of functions which allow calling JavaScript functions from native code.
 One can either call a function like a regular JavaScript function call, or as a constructor function.